-After the house number is entered, the user has a choice of
+After the house number is entered, the user has a choice

-or Limited Speed" for the routing
+Route, Bicycle Route or Limited Speed" for the routing

 map is displayed.

-There is a choice for "Route" on the route summary screen,
+There is a choice for "Route" on the route summary

-through the individual maps showing each turn,
+or by scrolling through the individual maps showing each turn,

 seems fast but isn't if the route is over about 30 miles or

 Most of the screens that are displayed in the route planning

 process have a "Back" button, but the screens that

 do not.
 This can be frustrating, because if a mistake is made

 or the screen is cancelled, the user is brought back to the

 to get back to your choice.

 Once a route is established, it can be saved as a Favorite

 and it will also be recorded in the "Recent Destination"

 section.
 Selecting a Favorite or Recent Destination is as easy

 have a speaker.
-The unit can be used without
+The unit can be used without the Bluetooth earpiece,

-Bluetooth device.
+device.
 The volume can be controlled either by the earpiece

 or the preferences screen.
 The Rider comes with a single Bluetooth

-earpiece that is slightly bulkier than a standard MP3 style earbud.
+earpiece that is slightly bulkier than a standard MP3 style

-slide the earphone up between the helmet and
+helmet and then slide the earphone up between the helmet and

 my head and place it in my ear by poking around with a finger.